 Tinned and mushy peas still contain all the protein, healthy carbohydrates and minerals but their vitamin C is very low.
 This vitamin is destroyed by heat, so all tinned fruit and vegetables usually lose much of their vitamin C content.

-Fun fact: Mangetout is just young peas, harvested when the pods are small and tender.
-It is also called snow or sugar peas.
+Fun fact: Mangetout are just young peas, harvested when the pods are small and tender.
+They are also called snow or sugar peas.
 You can eat the whole pods raw or lightly cooked.
-It contains slightly less protein than ‘normal’ peas but more vitamins and minerals, so it’s a great addition to your meals!
+They contain slightly less protein than ‘normal’ peas but more vitamins and minerals, so they are a great addition to your meals!